History of Suresnes: Wealthy estates and famous owners

 One of the most famous properties in Suresnes is the “Château de Suresnes” or “Château de Bel-Air,” located between the rue de Saint-Cloud and the Seine.
 Originally, it was a simple place.
 The land was purchased in 1638 by André Bourret, the King's Treasurer, who transformed and enlarged the estate.
 During the Revolution, it was acquired by Étienne Clavière and then Paul Barras, who welcomed Napoléon Bonaparte and his wife Joséphine.
 The Princess of Vaudémont bought the estate in 1803, enlarging the site and creating an English-style park.
 Louis-Marc Chabrier, director of the Théâtre des Variétés in Paris, followed.
 In 1904, the Coty perfume company set up a factory in the northern part of the estate, on the site of the adjoining Château de la Source.
 The Château de Suresnes is also home to a foundation for neurotics, created in 1875 by physician Valentin Magnan, where Adèle Hugo was admitted as a patient after the death of her father.
-The Magnan Foundation remained in existence until 1975 when the château was sold to a real estate group.
-Disused, the château was demolished and the site subdivided, but the park was redeveloped and opened to the public in 1988 under the name “Parc du Château.”
+The Magnan Foundation remained in existence until 1975, when the château was sold to a real estate group.
+Disused, the château was demolished and the site subdivided, but the park was redeveloped and opened to the public in 1988 as "Parc du Château".

 In 1647, the monks of Saint-Germain asked the King to clarify their property, to avoid the risks associated with confused inheritances and territorial mutations.
 In the second half of the 17th century, they also took it upon themselves to assemble the estate, manage it themselves, and receive the revenues, thus doing away with the practice of tenant farming.
-Between 1644 and 1693, several acquisitions were made to create a vast estate known as the “Clos des Seigneurs,” stretching from today's rue Merlin-de-Thionville to Boulevard Washington.
+Between 1644 and 1693, several acquisitions were made to create a vast estate known as the "Clos des Seigneurs", stretching from today's rue Merlin-de-Thionville to Boulevard Washington.
 Its wine production was reserved for the aristocracy and important prelates.
 Sold as national property during the French Revolution, the land became known as sente des Seigneurs and was subdivided in the 19th century, notably with middle-class villas, after being cut through by the Paris-Versailles railway line in 1839: its lower part became the property of fashion designer Charles Frederick Worth, and later the Foch hospital.